-Leverage and Margin in Stock Indices Trade
+Leverage & Margin in Stock Indices Trade

-For illustration if a trader has $10,000 dollars in capital in the online market a trader can also borrow extra money when opening trade positions and open trade transaction of larger value than his $10,000 capital using leverage.
+For illustration if a trader has $10,000 dollars in capital in the online market a trader can also borrow extra money when opening trade positions and open trade transaction of larger value than his $10,000 capital using trade leverage.

-The security for this leveraged amount is the capital that you open an account with - in this case $10,000.
+The security for this leveraged amount is the capital which you register an account with - in this case $10,000.
 This $10,000 is known as margin - margin is the security for the leverage that you'll be using.
 Therefore, in order and so as to continue accessing the leverage or borrowed capital you must make sure that you do not lose your capital so as to maintain this leveraged amount.

 As a trader you need to know that just because you have been given 100:1 leverage you don't have to use all of it.
 If you want to trade in this market for long a long time you need to keep your used leverage to below 10:1.
-That way you do not blow your account in just a few trades, if you want to follow even better money management you can even reduce your used leverage to a maximum of 5:1 - especially if your capital is $20,000 or $50,000 or $100,000.
+That way you do not blow your account in just a few trades, if you want to follow even better money management you can even minimize your used leverage to a maximum of 5:1 - especially if your capital is $20,000 or $50,000 or $100,000.
 The more capital you have the less leverage you need to use so as to better manage your capital so that as you trade longer.

-When your broker gives and provides you leverage 100:1 this is known as maximum leverage, because it's the maximum set leverage for your account, but you don't have to use all of the leverage you only need to use about 10:1 or 5:1 leverage, this 10:1 or 5:1 leverage that you will be using is known as Used Leverage.
+When your broker gives you 100:1 leverage, it's the highest available for your account.
+But you don't need to use it all: using about 10:1 or 5:1 is enough.
+This 10:1 or 5:1 leverage you use is called Used Leverage.

 Money Management & the Best Leverage to Use